Last updated: 6th March 2019

-It’s now time to rug up your precious little ones in preparation for the drop in temperature.
+It’ll soon be time to rug up your precious little ones in preparation for the drop in temperature.
 As it gets colder, it’s important to remember that babies feel the cold differently to us adults.

 According to paediatrician Jennifer Shu, M.D., co-author of Heading Home With Your Newborn, babies – especially newborns – are unable to regulate their own temperature and their bodies can lose heat quickly from their hands, head and feet.